Can My Employer Deduct Money from My Salary for Training or Courses?

 Any clause or provision which deals with the deduction of wages to repay course costs should contain the following information:

-- Exactly how much is to be repaid?
+- What are the costs and exactly how much is to be repaid?

 - What is the timescale for repayment?